Eslem/DirectivesAngular/README.md

 * canvas-width: Max width for the thumbnain.
 * canvas-height: Max height for the thumbnail.
 * show-thumbnail: Boolean value default true, if true render the canvas in the drop container.
+* default-preview: Img to show in the container

 ```html
 <input type="file" ea-drop-container scop-var="scopeVar" on-file-picked="onFilePicked">